gavinmorrisseau/whichalbum.art/README.md

 - Add comparison functionality
 - Create main web page
 - Use Django framework to create webpage
-- Add ELO / ranking system for art based on user votess
+- Add ELO / ranking system for art based on user votes
-- - Add list of global rankings to see the top art
+  - Add list of global rankings to see the top art
 - Enlarge database of album titles
 - Switch or change image getter (currently, album must have a song with the album's title to return valid)